-Today is October 31st and it’s Halloween—one of my favorite holidays of the year.
+Today is October 31st, and it’s Halloween—one of my favorite holidays of the year.

 History of Halloween

 The celebration of Halloween in colonial times was extremely limited.
-The first celebrations included “play parties,” public events held to celebrate the harvest, where neighbors would share stories of the dead, tell each other’s fortunes, dance, and sing.
+The first celebrations included “play parties,” public events held to celebrate the harvest, where neighbors would share stories of the dead, tell fortunes, dance, and sing.
 Colonial Halloween festivities also featured the telling of ghost stories and mischief-making of all kinds.

-Halloween is a pretty secular event now, though in many parts of the world, especially Mexico, the Day of the Dead tradition of honoring the deceased is still very, very strong.
+Halloween is a pretty secular event now, though in many parts of the world, especially Mexico, the Day of the Dead tradition of honoring the deceased is still very strong.

 - Tell a ghost story – Boo!
 What’s the day without a little fright?
-Turn off the lights, put the flashlight to your faces and get really creepy.
+Turn off the lights, put the flashlight to your faces, and get really creepy.
 Scary stories and tales are as much a part of Halloween as costumes.
 I remember hearing a story once at camp about “Bob” that scared me for weeks.
 I’m still not sure it’s fake.
 It probably is.
 But I’m not sure.

 - Carve a Pumpkin – The name jack-o’-lantern can be traced back to the Irish legend of Stingy Jack, a greedy, gambling, hard-drinking old farmer.
 He tricked the devil into climbing a tree and trapped him by carving a cross into the tree trunk.
-In revenge, the devil placed a curse on Jack, condemning him to forever wander the earth at night with the only light he had: a candle inside of a hollowed turnip.
+In revenge, the devil placed a curse on Jack, condemning him to forever wander the earth at night with the only light he had: a candle inside a hollowed turnip.
 Make your own jack-o’-lantern to scare away the spirits.
-It’s one the most fun Halloween activities!
+It’s one of the most fun Halloween activities!
 It allows you to be very creative, and some pumpkin designs are really intricate.
 Added bonus: cooked pumpkin seeds are delicious.

 - Candy apples – Since the holiday comes in the wake of the annual apple harvest, candy apples are a good Halloween treat made by rolling whole apples in a sticky caramel that your dentist will hate.